 Adding something else: milk and flavors

 If you order a drink with milk, you can choose from different milk options.
-You can ask for whole milk (full fat milk), 2% milk (reduced fat), nonfat milk (also called skinny or skim), almond milk, soy milk, or coconut milk.
-You can also ask for half and half (a mixture of milk and cream) or heavy cream.
+You can ask for whole (full-fat milk), 2% (reduced fat), or nonfat (also called skinny or skim).
+Some other options are: almond, soy, or coconut.
+You can also ask for half and half or heavy cream.

-You can also customize your drink by adding pumps of different flavors of syrup, such as caramel, vanilla, and hazelnut.
+You can also customize your drink by adding pumps of different flavors of syrup.
+Some examples are caramel, vanilla, and hazelnut.

 - Can I get a grande latte with 2 pumps of vanilla, please?